2206-tribbles/Lab.Practicing-Git/README.md

-This is a repofor learning git
+This is a repo for learning git
+Hello World